senad-d/senad-d.github.io/_posts/2023-02-01-projects-openvpn-github-action.md

 ---
 ![](https://github.com/senad-d/senad-d.github.io/blob/main/_media/images/backgroun.png?raw=true){: .shadow }

 To streamline and simplify the process of creating a larger number of users requiring access, you can utilize a GitHub Action.
-One prerequisite for its usage is that during the deployment of the CloudFormation template, you have provided a verified email address for SES.
+One prerequisite for its usage is that during the deployment of the [***CloudFormation template***](https://senad-d.github.io/posts/projects-openvpn-aws-cf/), you have provided a verified email address for SES.

 Here's a step-by-step guide: